actionsflow/actionsflow/docs/creating-triggers.md

 # Naming a trigger

-An Actionsflow trigger name looks like **`@actionsflow/trigger-*`**, for example: [`@actionsflow/trigger-twitter`](https://github.com/actionsflow/actionsflow/tree/main/packages/actionsflow-trigger-twitter), then you can this trigger after install it:
+An Actionsflow trigger name looks like this: **`@actionsflow/trigger-*`**.
+For example: [`@actionsflow/trigger-twitter`](https://github.com/actionsflow/actionsflow/tree/main/packages/actionsflow-trigger-twitter).
+After installing this trigger you would be able to use it like this:

 ```yaml
 on: